sf-wdi-38/js-oop-flower-power/readme.md

 *After this workshop, developers will be able to:*

 - Build practical and useful objects using Javascript constructors
 - Demonstrate a working knowledge of object properties and methods
-- Convert previous projects to utilize Object Oriented Programming techniques
+- Design object types in JavaScript using Object Oriented Programming techniques

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->